-John Obafemi Jones was born in Ellaville GA on October 29th 1950.
-John’s parents Willie and Ethel were sharecroppers as were their parents.
-Seeking better economic opportunities John’s parents migrated to Brooklyn, New York where by the age of five John began to exhibit a talent for the arts.
-John often performed in a gospel quartet at local churches with his siblings.
+John Obafemi Jones was born in Ellaville GA on October 29th, 1950.
+Seeking better economic opportunities, John’s parents migrated from southwest Georgia to Brooklyn, New York, At the age of five, John began to exhibit a talent for the arts.
 John’s junior high school art teacher noticed his potential and encouraged his mother to enroll him in a drawing class at the New York Metropolitan Museum of Art.
-The class provided him a unique opportunity to learn about art in a studio setting.
-The weekly visits to the Museum fueled John’s appreciation for the works of old masters and western art.
+The weekly visits to the Museum fueled John’s commitment to the arts.

-After high school he enrolled Pratt Institute, however a burning desire for a deeper understanding of the dynamics and significance of African American artists and their art led John to transferred Fisk University Nashville, TN.
-Jones states he found Fisk University to be an American treasure.
-It has a rich history and the university possesses volumes of resources relating to African-American art and culture.
-At Fisk John came in contact with American arts and culture stalwarts such as Aaron Douglas, Elizabeth Catlett, Romare Bearden and David Driscoll.
-It is during this period that Jones began the visual exploration of southern folk culture particularly African American religion and music.
+After high school, he enrolled at Pratt Institute.
+However, a burning desire for a deeper understanding of the dynamics and significance of African American artists and their art led John to transferred to Fisk University Nashville, TN.
+At Fisk, John came in contact with American cultural stalwarts such as Aaron Douglas, Elizabeth Catlett, Romare Bearden, and David Driscoll.
+During this period, Jones began the visual exploration of Afro-Atlantic culture, particularly the areas of religion and music.

 After college, John returned to New York and established a studio in the Tribeca section of lower Manhattan.
 In 1979 John settled on St. Croix U.S. Virgin Islands and his wife, the fiber artist “Yemaya”.
 A teaching artist, John taught Advance Placement Studio Art at the St. Croix Educational Complex H.S.